 - Flowering annuals are good okra companions to help attract pollinators that will visit the okra flowers.
 Late summer bloomers like cosmos, zinnias, and calendula are good choices.

 Most gardeners think of nematodes as beneficial for the garden.
 But they're detrimental to okra because these tiny creatures like to feed on the young roots of okra plants.
 Nematode presence can be increased in soil used to grow certain vine crops, like sweet potatoes or squash.
 Skip at least a year before planting okra in soil where vine crops (except for cucumbers or melons, which do well alongside okra) have been grown.
 Other than this consideration, okra doesn't really have any "bad companions."

 Okra Makes a Good Companion

 Okra's sturdy stems allow it to be a sort of windbreaker to more tender plants, such as peppers.
-It makes a good companion for lettuces, whose shallow roots won't compete for nutrients needed by okra, and the okra plants help protect tender lettuces from hot sun by providing some shade.
-Okra thrives in hot weather, so you may grow it as a shade plant for greens that do well in partial sun (like lettuces, kale and many herbs including parsley, tarragon, chives and cilantro).
+It makes a good companion for lettuces because their shallow roots won't compete for nutrients needed by okra, and the okra plants help protect tender lettuces from the hot sun by providing some shade.
+Okra thrives in hot weather, so you may grow it as a shade plant for greens that do well in partial sun (like kale and herbs including parsley, tarragon, chives, and cilantro).